Where ancient paths trace stories of land, people, and time — and adventure flows with the weather and the hills.

 Start your journey along one of Ireland’s best-known routes — from coast paths and mountain ways to quiet inland escapes and scenic adventures.

-Top walking routes include the Wicklow Way, Dingle Way, Kerry Way, Causeway Coast Way, and the Beara Way.
+Top walking routes include the Wicklow Way, Dingle Way, Kerry Way, Beara Way, and the Western Way.
 Each offers a unique mix of scenery, history, and local charm.

 Yes — Ireland is perfect for kayaking, cycling, wild swimming, horse trekking, and even surfing.
 Many trails and coastlines offer opportunities for self-guided or guided activities.